zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/conversational-ui.md

 If you want to create your custom action microflow, keep the following considerations in mind:

 * Only one input parameter of [ChatContext](#chat-context) or a specialization is accepted.
-* The return type needs to be a `Success` boolean.
+* The return type needs to be a `Success` Boolean.
 * Use the [chat context](#chatcontext-operations) and [request operations](#request-operations) to facilitate the interaction between the chat context and the model.
 * The custom action microflow can only be triggered if it is set as an action microflow for the `ProviderConfig` using one of the operations mentioned before.

 ##### ChatContext operations {#chatcontext-operations}

 The following operations can be found in the toolbox for changing the [ChatContext](#chat-context) in a (custom) action microflow:

 * `Set ConversationID` sets the ConversationID on the `ChatContext`.
 Storing the ConversationID is needed for a chat with history within Retrieve and Generate with [Amazon Bedrock](/appstore/modules/aws/amazon-bedrock/).
 * `Set Topic` sets the `Topic` of the `ChatContext`.
 This attribute can be used in the **History** sidebar while making historical chats visible to users.